Intense East Coast storm to unleash snow, strong winds through Saturday

 Mid-Atlantic and Northeast

-The forecast has been trending colder and, resultantly, snowier in the Mid-Atlantic and Northeast.
-Since the snow falls during the daylight hours on Saturday, however, a high march sun angle will cut back on accumulation potential.
+The forecast has been trending colder and, as a result, snowier in the Mid-Atlantic and Northeast.
+Since the snow falls during the daylight hours on Saturday, however, a high March sun angle will cut back on accumulation potential.

-Snow will already be falling along the Appalachians at daybreak, but the rain/snow line will shift east as precipitation becomes heavier.
-Washington D.C. may see a flip to heavy, wet snow during the mid to late morning, and Baltimore could follow suit.
+Snow will already be falling along the Appalachians at daybreak, but the rain/snow line will shift eastward as precipitation becomes heavier.
+D.C. may see a flip to heavy, wet snow during the mid- to late morning, and Baltimore could follow suit.

 New York City might get an hour or two of snow before precipitation winds down, and the heaviest snow is likely in New England.
-There will be a sharp northwest cutoff to the precipitation, so while models are rather bullish in accumulation across northwest Vermont and the Champlain Valley of New York State, human forecast intuition suggests reason for skepticism.
+There will be a sharp northwest cutoff to the precipitation, so although models are rather bullish on snow accumulation across northwestern Vermont and the Champlain Valley of New York state, human forecast intuition suggests reason for skepticism.

 Strong winds gusting to 40 mph in the lower elevations and to 50 mph or more in the Blue Ridge, Alleghenies and higher peaks of the Appalachians might make for near-blizzard conditions.

-All told, much of Pennsylvania and New York State will wind up with 3 to 5 inches of snow, some 6 to 10 inch amounts are probable in northern and eastern areas and at higher elevations.
+All told, much of Pennsylvania and New York state will wind up with 3 to 5 inches of snow.
+Some 6-to-10-inch amounts are probable in northern and eastern areas and at higher elevations.
 Some double-digit totals can’t be ruled out, especially in the mountains of northern New England.

-For Washington D.C. and Baltimore, an inch or two, with only a few wet flakes in New York City.
-Hartford might get an inch while Boston may not see accumulation this time.
+For D.C. and Baltimore, the forecast is for an inch or two, with only a few wet flakes in New York City.
+Hartford might get an inch, while Boston may not see accumulation this time.
 The potential for accumulation will increase north and west of the cities.

 A warming trend is in the offing during the first half of next week.